-Summer 1896: A small steamer is heading from Hamburg to the edge of the known world: Spitsbergen.
-45 men and 7 women are on board the ship.
+In the summer of 1896, a small steamer is heading from Hamburg to the edge of the known world: Spitsbergen.
+45 men and 7 women are aboard the ship.
 They belong to the first polar tourists in history.
 Among them is Hans Beat Wieland, a young Swiss artist who doesn’t quite fit in with the illustrious party.
 He doesn’t care much about champagne, tail coats, and fancy dresses.
-Instead, his interest lies in the unspoiled mountain landscape, in which he sees many parallels to his home country, and which he aims to explore through painting, writing, and hiking.
-He can hardly wait to shake hands with Salomon August Andrée, the daring Swede who wants to reach the as yet unexplored North Pole in a gas balloon.
+Instead, his interest lies more in the unspoiled mountain landscape in which he sees many parallels to his home country, and which he wants to explore through hiking, painting, and writing.

-This was the initial spark for my project.
-With my curiosity as a historian and polar guide kindled, I embarked on extensive research.
-The materials I found and the stories linked to them deserve to be presented to a wider audience.
-Especially now that we have become aware of the impermanence of the 'eternal ice', and as trips to the fragile polar regions are – somewhat paradoxically – experiencing a boom.
-Past, present, and future are in dialog with each other – and with us.
+These wonderful pieces of history and the stories linked to them deserve a wider audience.
+Especially now that we have become aware of the impermanence of the 'permanent ice' and as trips to the polar regions are, somewhat paradoxically, experiencing a boom.
+Past, present, and future are intertwined – and we are, too.